pyryahlfors/napakboard/README.md

    You can also use hold images, needs to be and SVG 32x32px of size.
 There is some ready made hold images under images/holds.svg, check this so you can see how that works.
    Use them like this;
    `"f12": {"holdColor": "#fff", "hold" : "moon-99", "rotation": 25, "boltPlacement": [0, -10]},`

-   Also rotation and bolt placement can be changed in here
+   Also rotation and bolt placement can be changed in here as seen above.
+But those are optional like everything else.

-5. Update your firebase config from 'js/shared/user.js'
+5. Update your firebase config from `js/shared/user.js`

 6. Launch it locally with python for example; 'python -m SimpleHTTPServer'